SK3CHI3/Hex-/README.md

 Review this PHP authentication function for security vulnerabilities: [paste your code]
 ```

-## 🔄 Updates and Versioning

-- Version 2.0: Current release with DeepSeek R1 integration
-- Regular updates for security enhancements and new features
-- Check the repository for latest releases and changelogs

-## 📞 Support

-For support, questions, or feature requests:
-- Open an issue on the GitHub repository
-- Follow responsible disclosure for any security issues
-- Join cybersecurity communities for discussions

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙏 Acknowledgments

 - OpenRouter for API access
 - DeepSeek for the advanced AI model